 A tablet, such as an iPad, is a mobile mini-computer with a touchscreen.
 Unlike a laptop, it usually has a flat surface and an on-screen keyboard.

 You can install POS software on tablets and use them to look up products and customer profiles, process transactions, keep track of inventory, and much more.
 A tablet is useful in a retail setting because it’s a sleek, flexible alternative to clunky, stationary POS hardware of the past.

 You also have a larger screen, which makes looking up products, reviewing reports, and managing inventory easier.

-A smartphone, such as an iPhone, is a mobile internet-enabled device that’s used to make calls, run apps, and do so much more.
+A smartphone, such as an iPhone, is a mobile internet-enabled device that’s used to do things like make calls and run apps.

 Smartphones have many uses in a retail setting.
-You can download POS software onto a smartphone and use it as a and use it as a POS terminal to ring up customers to ring up customers and look up products.
-With Shopify POS, you can even use your smartphone’s camera as a barcode scanner—whether you’re scanning products at checkout or doing an inventory count.
+You can download POS software onto a smartphone and use it as a POS terminal to ring up customers and look up products.
+With Shopify POS, you can even use your smartphone’s camera as a bar code scanner—whether you’re scanning products at checkout or doing an inventory count.